OssiB/hadoop-meetup/README.md

 ```sql
 hive>select count(*) from houseprises;
 ```
-result will be 0 so we have to insert data
+the result will be 0 so we have to insert data
 ```
 kite-dataset csv-import datasets/houseprice.csv houseprices  --delimiter ";"
 ```